-Either due to age, excessive acid washing, or a poorly done previous plaster job, the surface of the pool may become rough.
+The surface of the pool may become rough due to age, excessive acid washing, or a poorly done previous plaster job.
 This can cause snagged swimsuits, scraped skin, and algae that is extremely difficult to remove.
-Sanding down the plaster is a reasonable option for small areas, but if the roughness occurs throughout the pool, the plaster will need to be replaced.
+Sanding down the plaster is a reasonable option for small areas, but if roughness occurs throughout the pool, the plaster will need to be replaced.

 Thinning, Chipping, and Leaks

 If there are dark spots in the pool that do not appear to be stains, they may be areas where the plaster is extremely thin.
 Thin plaster is relatively translucent, which allows the underlying concrete to show through.
 Because the plaster is the protective, waterproof layer, it is a major concern when it thins to this point.